Almayass

 Can Almayass accommodate groups?

-A mall-based restaurant on Level 1 of The Galleria typically has the floor space and staffing to handle groups, and Lebanese dining formats naturally suit sharing.
+A mall-based restaurant on Level 1 of The Galleria typically has the floor space and staffing to handle groups, Lebanese dining formats naturally suit sharing.
 Call ahead to confirm configuration for parties of six or more — the Bib Gourmand profile means the room is popular and advance notice matters.

 Does Almayass handle dietary restrictions?

-Lebanese cuisine structurally accommodates many dietary needs: mezze-heavy menus offer vegetarian depth, and grilled proteins are common.
+Lebanese cuisine structurally accommodates many dietary needs: mezze-heavy menus offer vegetarian depth, grilled proteins are common.
 For specific allergen or dietary requests, check the venue's official channels before arriving — details are not documented in the available venue record.

 Is the tasting menu worth it at Almayass?